-In order to apply for a PLUS loan, the parent must complete a Consent to Obtain Credit Form; please see the Office of the Director of Financial Services for details.
+In order to apply for a PLUS loan, the parent must complete a Consent to Obtain Credit Form; please see the Financial Services Department for details.

 The William D. Ford Direct Consolidation Loans

 Eligible federal student loans can be combined into one Direct Consolidation Loan.
-Please see the Office of the Director of Financial Services for details, or go to: https://studentaid.ed.gov/sa/repay-loans/consolidation for more information.
+Please see the Financial Services Department for details, or go to: https://studentaid.ed.gov/sa/repay-loans/consolidation for more information.

 Students and parents can learn about the direct loan program through online publications at http://www.studentaid.ed.gov/pubs.
 These publications include: